ivan-hc/VirtualBox-appimage/README.md

 ### How to build the JuNest-based AppImage

 The latest releases are based on [JuNest](https://github.com/fsquillace/junest), it is enough tu follow the instructions on the README of the "Archimage" project, at https://github.com/ivan-hc/ArchImage and run the script https://github.com/ivan-hc/VirtualBox-appimage/blob/main/virtualbox-kvm-junest.sh into a dedicated new directory.
-No root mermissions are needed.
+No root permissions are needed.

 ---------------------------------